-Are you a practicing Indigenous artist; self-identified First Nations, Metis, or Inuit?
+Are you a practicing Indigenous artist; self-identified First Nations, Métis, or Inuit?

 Skwachays Lodge at 31 West Pender would like to hear from you!

-Easy 3 Step Process!
-Start Today!
+Easy 3 Step Application Process!

 Step 1 – Gather all your support material today!